-How many discus can I safely keep together is a very common question I receive from many discus keepers.
+The number of discus you can safely keep together is a very common question I receive from many discus keepers.

 If you search online you will see many conflicting responses.

-In this article I will explain all the different factors involved to help you decide how many discus is bet for your aquarium.
+In this article I will explain all the different factors involved to help you decide how many discus is best for your aquarium.

 How much filtration do you have?
-Discus require very clean water conditions.
+As you know these fish require very clean water conditions.
 The more filtration you have the better.
 Keep in mind that every fish produces waste.
 The more fish you add the more waste that will be produced.
 Therefore you must make sure that you have sufficient filtration.

 What kind of substrate will you have at the bottom of your tank?
 There are many options to choose from such as gravel, sand, or even nothing at all just a bare bottom.
 If you use gravel uneaten food and fish waste can get trapped between the pebbles.
 Your filter will not be able to pick it up so that will require you to perform more frequent water changes.